sciZer0/7/v/README.md

 In other words, the permissionless, cheapest-to-globally-transfer token with powerfully-decreasing total-supply.

-Additionally, this native token is with governance power.
+Additionally, this native token is with governance power and owners of this token can vote with it.

 ***For reference***